 Here at CMCG Solicitors, we recognize that these issues can be emotionally challenging and we aim to make the process as easy as possible by offering expert advice on family law and the nuances and complexities involved.
 With over 16 years of experience, we are recognized as one of the top Family Law Solicitors in Dublin and we will use our expertise to do whatever we can to ensure a favorable outcome, whether that be by attempting to negotiate a settlement, representing you in court, reviewing court documents or communicating with other professionals such as doctors or social workers involved.

 Our family lawyers offer advice on all issues regarding family law and place particular emphasis on the well-being of children during this difficult process.
-Among other things, we offer advice on divorce, custody, access maintenance, child abduction, relocation and the implications of Brexit upon family law matters.
+Among other things, we offer advice on divorce in Ireland, custody, access maintenance, child abduction, relocation and the implications of Brexit upon family law matters.

 Obtaining a divorce in Ireland is often a daunting and emotional process that has the potential to become very complicated and can take one or two years to complete.
 The complications relating to the divorce in Ireland will be specific to each individual case, therefore it is important to have an expert at hand to guide you through the process.